-^() Only selected listings in London and New York are eligible.
+(\) Only selected listings in London and New York are eligible.
 As publicly announced, MSCI will defer the potential inclusion of additional foreign listed companies in the MSCI Russia Indexes until further notice.

-At the November 2021 SAIR, Romania met the Foreign Listing Materiality Requirement.
-Hence, foreign listings will become eligible for the MSCI Romania Indexes as part of the May 2022 SAIR.
+At the May 2022 SAIR, no additional country met the Foreign Listing Materiality Requirement.
+Hence, foreign listings will not become eligible for any additional MSCI Country Indexes as part of the November 2022 SAIR.

-^() The MSCI Panama Index was launched as a Standalone Market Index as part of the May 2017 Semi-Annual Index Review and currently includes only foreign listings.
+(\\) The MSCI Panama Index was launched as a Standalone Market Index as part of the May 2017 Semi-Annual Index Review and currently includes only foreign listings.